osteele/matrix-archive/README.md

 ## Usage

+### Import Messages

 `pipenv run import_messages.py` imports the messages into the database.

+### Export Messages

 `pipenv run export_messages.py filename.html` exports a text, HTML, JSON, or YAML file.
 The file contains links to the image download URLs on the Matrix server.

+### Download Images

+`pipenv run download_images.py` downloads all the thumbnail images in the database into a download directory (default `thumbnails`), skipping images that have already been downloaded.

+Use the `--no-thumbnails` option to download full size images instead of thumbnails.
+In this case, the default directory is `images` instead of `thumbnails`.

 ## References